vembacher-unbasical/poc-go-config-files/README.md

 //go:embed config.yaml
 var exampleConfig string

+// ExampleConfig ensures the example config is immutable, since we cannot embed into a const. func ExampleConfig() string {
+    return exampleConfig
+}
 ```

+## Testing

 The config file is now available in other packages and can be used to test if it matches the current definition: